 For a city break, one or two days off work tied with a weekend should be enough depending on the destination, but if you want to do a more complex itinerary that includes several cities or even countries then you’ll usually need more than a week.

-TIP: Try to make use of national holidays when possible and plan your travels around them to save up on PTO.
+TIP: Try to make use of national holidays and weekends when possible and plan your travels around them to save up on PTO.

 I usually don’t even add the days I will spend in transit (be it by plane or another way of transportation) to the trip’s total number of days unless we are on the move either really early in the morning or really late in the evening/night.